ghalamif/AegisFlow/README.md

 }
 ```

-Behind the scenes the runtime still uses the battle-tested internal adapters, but your application only needs the high-level APIs exposed through `pkg/aegisflow`.
+Behind the scenes the runtime still uses the battle-tested internal adapters, but your application only needs the high-level APIs exposed through the public `github.com/ghalamif/AegisFlow` module (also available under `pkg/aegisflow` if you prefer explicit paths).

 ### Connect AegisFlow to anything

-The public `pkg/aegisflow` module now re-exports every pipeline interface, so you can plug in your own collectors, sinks, transformers, queues, WAL, or observability stack without touching the internal packages.
+The public module now re-exports every pipeline interface, so you can plug in your own collectors, sinks, transformers, queues, WAL, or observability stack without touching the internal packages.

 #### Custom sinks